FactoryBoy/factory_boy/docs/fuzzy.rst

     The :class:`FuzzyChoice` fuzzer yields random choices from the given iterable.

-    .. note:: The passed in :attr:`choices` will be converted into a list at declaration time.
+    .. note:: The passed in :attr:`choices` will be converted into a list upon first use, not at declaration time.

+              This allows passing in, for instance, a Django queryset that will only hit the database during the database, not at import time.

     .. attribute:: choices